 This date marks the birth of Flo Hyman in 1954.
-She was an African American athlete specializing in volleyball.
+She was a Black athlete specializing in volleyball.

 Flo Hyman was born in Inglewood, CA and graduated from Morningside High School.
 She enrolled at the University of Houston working on a degree in mathematics and physical education.
 It was here that she became a three-time all-American in volleyball, culminating as America’s top amateur athlete in 1976.
 At six feet five inches, Hyman left school in 1978 to train for world competition in Colorado.

 She starred for the United States at the World Volleyball Championships that year and in 1982.
 At the 1981 World Cup in Tokyo, she was named to the six-member all World Cup team.
 Considered by many as the best female volleyball player in the world, Hyman led America to a silver medal at the 1984 Olympics in Los Angeles.
 Following the Los Angeles games, Hyman and three of her American teammates began playing professionally in Japan.